|What are the Hours for Archives & Special Collections?

-Materials in the CUNY+ catalog that display the location as "Special Collections 1L-216" should be requested in the Archives & Special Collections Reading Room in 1L-216 (2nd floor).
+Materials found in OneSearch that display the location as "Special Collections 1L-216" should be requested in the Archives & Special Collections Reading Room in 1L-216 (2nd floor).

-Materials in the CUNY+ catalog that display the location as "Special Collections-Reserves" are shelved as a reserve collection and may be accessed through the Circulation Desk on the 1st floor.
+Materials found in OneSearch that display the location as "Special Collections-Reserves" are shelved as a reserve collection and may be accessed through the Circulation Desk on the 1st floor.
 These materials are restricted to in-Library use, and may be borrowed for a two-hour period with a valid CUNY ID.

 Manuscript collections and materials from the College Archives should be requested in 1L-216 (2nd floor).

 Some materials need special protection; those materials that are fragile or would be difficult to replace are shelved in 1L-216 so their use may be more closely monitored.